Anger: To Control or To LearnBy Dr. Margaret Paul

 - Now ask yourself who this person reminds you of in your past - your mother or father, a grandparent, a sibling?
 (It may be the same person.
 That is, you may be mad at your father now, and he is acting just like he did when you were little.)
 Now let your wounded self yell at the person from the past as thoroughly and energetically as in part one.

-- Finally, come back into the present and let your angry wounded self do the same thing with you expressing your anger, pain and resentment toward your adult self for your part in the situation or for treating yourself the way the people in parts one and two treated you.
+- Finally, come back into the present and let your angry wounded self do the same thing with you expressing your anger, pain and resentment toward your wounded self for your part in the situation or for treating yourself the way the people in parts one and two treated you.
 This brings the problem home to personal responsibility, opening the door to exploring your own behavior.

 By doing the anger process instead of trying to control others with your anger, you de-escalate your frustration while learning about the real issue - how you are not taking care of yourself in the face of whatever another is doing or in the face of a difficult situation.